New Sub Accounts Available

 Well after a while of tweaking, changing, adding, removing, scratching and waiting…we are proud to announce the new LinkWorth Toolbar 1.0!
 Hats off to Tom for putting his hard elbow grease into this project and it’s really turned out great.
 It’s a free tool that is very beneficial to anyone buying links, reciprocating links and most of all, to LinkWorth customers.
 Now the tool is available to LinkWorth customers AND non LinkWorth customers.
 And you have our 100% guarantee that there is no hidden programs that come with the toolbar.
 There is nothing beneficial to LinkWorth by way of using this toolbar, other than seeing our toolbar on your browser.
 No adware.
 No spyware.
 No hidden programs.
 No sponsored search results.

 Just as a SEO tool, it speaks for itself.
 It currently will gather valuable bits of information on any website you visit.
 Just click the “Get Stats!” link and it will pull up the information and plug it into the toolbar for you.
 It’s a great way to see if a possible linking partner meets your satisfaction.
 You would want to know their overall link popularity based on the major search engines.
 Our toolbar will not only show you their backward link numbers and the number of pages indexed, but it also adds the numbers up to provide a value we call Linkrank.
 Not to be confused with Google’s PageRank which is a much more complex calculation that focuses on a particular page, not a website as a whole.
 Our Linkrank value is a scale ranging from 1 through 7, with 7 being the most popular.
-Our goal of the Linkrank is not to offer up a elaborate ranking system like the all mighty PageRank, but to help organize a given website’s overall popularity.
+Our goal of the Linkrank is not to offer up a elaborate ranking system like the all mighty PageRank, but to help organize a given website’s overall popularity, if you’re looking for a quality link building service you can contact the right experts.
 The Linkrank value also includes more search engines not listed on the toolbar, so for those who are familiar with our Linkrank chart, we want to make sure it causes no confusion. 😉

 The value of this toolbar to actual LinkWorth customers is wonderful.
 Partners who want to get notified quickly of a new pending link or an unread message in their account, the toolbar will do this.
 There are changing icons that alert you when a new item is in your account in which the icon can be clicked to access the LinkWorth login.
 Advertisers, there is also the unread messages icon alerting you of new messages in your account.
 If you have a combo account it will serve as both.
 Most important, it allows advertisers the ability to see valuable partner stats when searching through our database.
 Sometimes our stats window can be time consuming to open, so the toolbar will pull several important stats to help in decision making.
 We already have several additions to the toolbar for the future version that will put your account details in your toolbar, along with additional tools to run on website domains.
 We have created a new forum category specifically for the LinkWorth Toolbar, so any questions, comments or suggestions, please direct them to the forum.